List of political parties in Veneto

 This is the list of political parties in Veneto, Italy.

-The region's five largest parties are Liga Veneta–Lega Nord, the Democratic Party, the Brothers of Italy, Forza Italia and the Five Star Movement.
-In the latest regional election, held in September 2020, a coalition composed of Liga Veneta (which presented three lists: the official one, "Zaia for President" and "Venetian Autonomy List"), Forza Italia and the Brothers of Italy won virtually 80% of the vote (with thee three lists sponsored by Liga Veneta alone gaining a two-thirds majority).
+The region's five largest parties are Liga Veneta–Lega Nord, the Brothers of Italy, the Democratic Party, Forza Italia and Resist Veneto.

+In the latest regional election, held in November 2025, a centre-right coalition, composed of Liga Veneta, the Brothers of Italy, Forza Italia and minor parties won virtually 66% of the vote.

 Parties

 Major parties

-More than 20% in the 2015 regional election (or at least 10 regional councillors):
+More than 20% in the 2025 regional election (or at least 15 regional councillors):